nasuni-labs/nasuni-dashboards/README.md

 6. Paste the text copied in step 3.

 7. Save and close the file.
-Press Esc key, type “:x” and hit Enter
+Press the **Esc** key, type **:x** and hit **Enter**

-8. Repeat steps 5-7 for the remaining MIBs listed in the NMC SNMP Settings page (the other MIBs should already be present.
+8. Repeat steps 5-7 for the remaining MIBs listed on the NMC SNMP Settings page (the other MIBs should already be present.
 No need to recopy them if this is the case).

 ### Telegraf Configuration